feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 ## 5. Ingesting features from a stream source

-Recently Feast added functionality for [Stream Ingestion](../reference/alpha-stream-ingestion.md).
+Recently Feast added functionality for [stream ingestion](../reference/alpha-stream-ingestion.md).
 Please note that this is still in an early phase and new incompatible changes may be introduced.

 ### 5.1.
 Using Python SDK in your Apache Spark / Beam pipeline